-Distribution: The distribution of white-tailed deer covers parts of Canada, throughout much of the contiguous United States, Mexico, Central America, and in the northern part of South America.
+Distribution: The distribution of white-tailed deer covers parts of Canada, much of the contiguous United States, Mexico, Central America, and the northern part of South America.
 White-tailed deer are found throughout Illinois.

 Deer vary in size depending upon the region.
 This is related to soil fertility, which provides the nutrient base for the plant communities that deer feed on.

-Average Height: 3–4 feet tall at the shoulder
+Average Height: 3 to 4 feet tall at the shoulder

 Hair is reddish-brown to tan; in winter it turns to grayish-brown.